Jonathan Powell (civil servant): Diplomatic career

 Powell joined the FCO in 1979 and was posted as Third Secretary, later Second Secretary, to Lisbon in 1981.
-He was subsequently posted to UKDEL CDE Stockholm in 1986 and to UKDEL CSCE Vienna in September 1986.
+He was subsequently posted to UKDEL CDE (UK Delegation to the Conference for Disarmament in Europe) Stockholm in 1986 and to UKDEL CSCE (UK Delegation to the Conference on Security and Cooperation in Europe) Vienna in September 1986.
 In November 2010, Powell wrote an article for The Guardian that was critical of the publication by WikiLeaks of the contents of US diplomatic cables.
 Powell argued, "It is very difficult to conduct diplomacy effectively when your confidential deliberations are made public in this way.
 Mutual trust is the basis of such relations and once that trust is breached, candid conversations are less likely.
 It is like having a conversation in the pub with your best mate about problems with your girlfriend and then finding the content, possibly with a bit of spin added, posted on the internet.
 You won't be having that conversation again any time soon."

+During his posting to Washington DC, Powell connected to Bill Clinton.
+He later described Clinton as a "long-shot candidate" and explained that they got in touch "because he had been at my college at Oxford".

 Powell was desk officer for the negotiations on giving Hong Kong back to the Chinese in 1983–85, and for the Two Plus Four talks on German unification from 1989 to 1990.
 Powell was posted to the British Embassy in Washington in 1991 and attached himself to Bill Clinton's Presidential campaign as an observer.
 He later introduced Tony Blair to Bill Clinton and his team after the election.